jhu-lcsr/costar_plan/docs/task_learning.md

 #### Add Dropout

-It's also possible to add dropout to the "decoder" network, but this results in blurrier predictions and probably is not strictly necessary, especially for training the autoencoder.
+It's also possible to add dropout to the "decoder" network.

 To do so:
 ```